-The activity allows a housing provider to submit a self-certification in lieu of a re-inspection when an initial inspection fails, and there are 10 or less different types of non-life-threatening deficiencies.
+The activity allows a housing provider to submit a self-certification instead of a re-inspection when an initial inspection fails and there are 10 or fewer different types of non-life-threatening deficiencies.
 Photos and invoices are required as proof of correcting the deficiency and must be submitted within 30 days of the failed inspection report.
-A self-certification of completion is executed by the participant and the housing provider prior to executing a Housing Assistance Payment (HAP) contract.
+A self-certification of completion is executed by the participant and the housing provider before executing a Housing Assistance Payment (HAP) contract.
+This initiative will be open to the following Special Purpose Vouchers: Emergency Housing Voucher, Veteran Affairs Supportive Housing.